MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/company-data.md

 + For each finance and operations Company row that is enabled for dual-write, an associated cdm\_Company row is created.

 + When a cdm\_Company row is created and enabled for dual-write, a default business unit is created that has the same name.
-Although a default owner team is automatically created for that business unit, the business unit isn't used.
+Although a default owner team is automatically created for that business unit, the team isn't used.
 + A separate owner team is created that has the same name with a Dual Write suffix.
 It's also associated with the business unit.

 + By default, the owner of any row that is created and dual-written to Dataverse is set to the "DW Owner" team that is linked to the associated business unit.